 If the changes are detrimental to the employee, the agreement must be approved by the Public Panel of Conciliation or the trade unions.

-Advertising What are the requirements relating to advertising positions?
-There are no specific requirements apart from protection from discrimination, which applies to the hiring process.
+Regarding private employers, there are no specific requirements apart from protection from discrimination, which applies to the hiring process.

 Wages and working time